featherart/git_resources/README.txt

 \_/   \_/\_\\_/\____\\_/  \|\____/(_)

-to initialize a repository, first go to Github and create a repo from your account.
+to initialize a new repository, first go to http://www.github.com/your_git_name in your web browser and create a repo from your account.

-at the command line type:
+then at the command line type:

 git init